 Surface water enters and leaves Mound Basin via the Santa Clara River and several smaller barrancas where they cross the Basin's boundaries primarily as storm flows.
-The surface water flows have a small to negligible interaction with groundwater in Mound Basin due to the limited channel area within the Basin and the flashy nature of the flows.
-Surface water is also imported into the Basin via pipeline from Casitas Municipal Water DistrictMWD (Ventura Water, 2020b).
+Surface water is also imported into the Basin via pipeline from Casitas MWD (Ventura Water, 2020b).

-The primary sources of recharge to the Mound Basin groundwater system are underflow from the Santa Paula Basin, areal recharge (the sum of infiltration of precipitation, M&IMunicipal and Industrial (M&I) return flows, and agricultural irrigation return flows), and mountain-front recharge.
+The primary sources of recharge to the Mound Basin groundwater system are underflow from the Santa Paula Basin, areal recharge (the sum of infiltration of precipitation, Municipal and Industrial (M&I) return flows, and agricultural irrigation return flows), and mountain-front recharge.
 Stream channel recharge is a minor component.
-Depending on groundwater level conditions, groundwater can flow into the Mound Basin from the Oxnard Basin, but; however, there has historically been a net outflow from the Mound Basin to the Oxnard Basin.
+Depending on groundwater level conditions, groundwater can flow into the Mound

+Basin from the Oxnard Basin; however, there has historically been a net outflow from the Mound Basin to the Oxnard Basin.
 The primary groundwater outflow is groundwater extraction for beneficial use, although underflow to the Oxnard Basin can be a significant outflow at times.
-Discharge from shallow water-bearing units the Shallow Alluvial Deposits (not a principal aquifers aquifer) along the lower, gaining reach of the Santa Clara River, via tile drains installed under farmland adjacent to the river, and via evapotranspiration are minor components.
+Discharge from the Shallow Alluvial Deposits (not a principal aquifer) along the lower, gaining reach of the Santa Clara River; via tile drains installed under farmland adjacent to the river; and via evapotranspiration are minor components.
 The change in storage for the Basin is a function of imbalances between inflows and outflows.
-In years when inflow (recharge) exceeds outflow (discharge), the volume of groundwater in storage increases $\frac{1}{2}$ and vice versa.
+In years when inflow (recharge) exceeds outflow (discharge) the volume of groundwater in storage increases, and vice versa.
 The average reduction in groundwater storage during the historical period (water years 1985-2015), current period (water years 2015-2019), and the baseline future projection, are 469 acre-feet per year (AF/yr), 147 AF/yr, and -84 AF/yr, respectively.
 The negative value for the baseline future projection indicates that the Basin is projected to have surplus inflows.
 Climate change and potential land use and population changes were evaluated and are not expected to materially impact the future water budget.

 Modeling results for the future projection periods indicate that the projected inflow and outflows will be approximately balanced during the 20-year GSP implementation period and that the minimum thresholds for the sustainability indicators will not be exceeded.
-Therefore, an estimate of the sustainable yield is approximately equal to the projected pumpingextraction rates (approximately averaging 7,900 to 8,200 AF/yr), depending on climate change assumptions.
-It is recognized increasing pumpingextraction rates above these amounts could increase underflow from adjacent basins, thereby increasing the sustainable yield of the Mound Basin.
+Therefore, an estimate of the sustainable yield is approximately equal to the projected extraction rates (approximately averaging 7,900 to 8,200 AF/yr), depending on climate change assumptions.
+It is recognized increasing extraction rates above these amounts could increase underflow from adjacent basins, thereby increasing the sustainable yield of the Mound Basin.
 However, this could impact sustainable management of the adjacent Santa Paula and/or Oxnard basins and is, therefore, not included in the sustainable yield estimate at this time.

-Table ES-1-, Summary of Average Water Budget Components (acre-feet/year).
+Table ES-1.
+Summary of Average Water Budget Components (acre-feet/year).

 Mugu Hueneme Entire Basin

 Historical (1986-2015)

 Total in 3,287 7,612 20,291

 Total out -3,462 -7,758 -20,768

 Change in Storage 175 138 469

+Current (2016-2019)

+Total in 4,050 7,029 12,278

-4,050 -4,057 7 7,029 -7,252 224 12,278 -12,425 147
+Total out -4,057 -7,252 -12,425

--4,057 7 · · ·

-7 224 147
+Change in Storage 7 224 147

-Projected (Implementation Period 2022-2041)
+Projected (Implementation Pe riod 2022-2041)

-4,579 5,847 19,342
+Total in 4,579 5,847 19,342

--4,592 -5,727 -19,355
+Total out -4,592 -5,727 -19,355

-13 -120 13
+Change in Storage 13 -120 13

-4,579 -4,592 4,579 5,847 -4,592 -5,727